mattkumar/jeopardy-game-contest/README.md

 3. Continue to investigate and experiment (s)css and Quarto.

 ## Data
-Data for the table are retrieved pragmatically using the `whatr` package.
+Data for the table are retrieved programmatically using the `whatr` package.
 See [here](https://github.com/kiernann/whatr) more for details.

 ## Features
 The table is a faithful recreation (i.e. each cell is in the identical position it was when it aired on TV).
 Upon hovering on a given cell, the content will flip to provide a clue.
 Optionally, you can view the answer associated with this clue.